Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 6. Oxygen Sensor Issues

-If your computer has triggered a trouble code for a possible failed oxygen sensor along with other codes, check those other codes first.
+If your computer has triggered a trouble code for a possible failed oxygen or AFR sensor along with other codes, check those other codes first.
 Many times, problems in other areas will affect the O2 sensor readings.

 An exhaust leak can also influence the sensor's output.